Wittenstein Biointelligence Award

 Start-up / Company

-• Recently founded and established companies in the field of biotechnology, AI or related topics.
+• Recently founded and established companies in the fields of biotechnology, AI, or related topics.

-• Interdisciplinary nature of the company/start-up: Companies that can demonstrate at least two competences in the fields of biotechnology, artificial intelligence, production technology and sustainability (in particular integrative approaches).
+• Interdisciplinary nature of the company/start-up: Companies that can demonstrate expertise in at least two of the following areas: biotechnology, artificial intelligence, production technology, and sustainability (particularly integrative approaches).

-• Researchers and academics: Individuals working in universities or research institutions specialising in biotechnology, artificial intelligence or sustainability.
+• Researchers and academics: Individuals working at universities or research institutions with a focus on biotechnology, artificial intelligence, or sustainability.

-• Interdisciplinarity through a mixture of knowledge from at least two relevant fields are required.
+• Interdisciplinarity through a combination of expertise from at least two relevant fields must be demonstrated.

 Award criteria

-1. Innovation and originality: The idea should offer a novel approach or solution in the fields of biotechnology/information technology.
-Creativity and alternatives to conventional methods should be demonstrated.
+1. Innovation and originality: The idea should offer a novel approach or solution at the intersection of biotechnology,information technology and production technology.
+It should demonstrate creativity and provide an alternative to conventional methods.

-2. Feasibility and Scalability: The submitted concept must be practically implementable and should demonstrate clear potential for successful upscaling
+2. Feasibility and scalability: The concept should be practically implementable and have the potential for large-scale deployment.

-4. Ethical considerations: The idea should conform to ethical standards, including the responsible use of technology and considering long-term social impact.
+4. Ethical considerations: The idea should adhere to ethical standards, including the responsible use of technology and consideration of long-term societal impacts.

-6. Impact on sustainability: The idea should have a clear effect on sustainability.
-This can include the reduction of the carbon footprint, promoting the use of renewable energy, reducing waste or improving ecological balance.
+5. Impact on sustainability: The idea should have a clear impact on sustainability.
+This may include reducing the carbon footprint, promoting the use of renewable energy, reducing waste, or improving ecological balance.

 Event organiser and jury